Denis Sullivan (schooner): History

-The construction of the Denis Sullivan was first proposed in 1991 by a group of Milwaukee residents and volunteers from other states.
-Their plan was to build a tall ship which would serve as a platform for educating people about the Great Lakes.
+The construction of the Denis Sullivan was first proposed in 1989 by a group of Milwaukee residents and volunteers from other states.
+Called Milwaukee Lake Schooner Ltd., their plan was to build a tall ship which would serve as a platform for educating people about the Great Lakes.
+The ship was primarily designed by naval architect Tim Graul of Sturgeon Bay, and the keel was built by Peterson Builders.
 Community involvement was welcome in the project, and almost a thousand people donated almost a million volunteer hours toward the Denis Sullivan's construction.
+The Menominee Nation donated six large white pine trees to become her masts.

-Through the efforts of both professional shipwrights and volunteers, the Denis Sullivan was partially completed and launched in June 2000.
-She departed Milwaukee for her first sail to the Caribbean in November 2000.
+Through the efforts of both professional shipwrights and volunteers, the ship was partially completed and launched in June 2000.
+She was named the Denis Sullivan after prominent backer Jere Sullivan's grandfather Denis Sullivan, who was once the longest-serving ship captain on the Great Lakes aboard the schooner Moonlight (built in Milwaukee in 1874).
+She departed Milwaukee for her first sail to the Caribbean in November 2000, where Delaney Sloan was the captain.